Book of Eopi

 Hydra

 Hydra is a command-line tool for online password attacks, such as website login pages and ssh.
-The options can be tricky, so you can use Burp Intruder as an alternative for websites.
+The options can be tricky, so you can use as an alternative for websites.
 However, it seems to have trouble loading large wordlists such as rockyou.

 Websites